Posted 10/09/20 (Fri)

 Earlier this week, Cara stopped by the North Dakota Heritage Center & State Museum to drop off wardrobe items and visit with some of our staff.
 Take a look at this short segment of my interview with her.

 We’re deeply grateful to Cara Mund for generously sharing her story, her goal to empower young women of her generation and her important wardrobe pieces as North Dakota’s first and only Miss America.
-We’re keeping the rest of her Wonder Woman costume, her third gown, and her filmed message of inspiration under wraps until you visit the exhibit, opening Jan.
-21!
+We’re keeping the rest of her Wonder Woman costume, her third gown, and her filmed message of inspiration under wraps until you visit the exhibit, opening in early 2021!

 Previous Article: Fashion & Function: North Dakota Style